-- Inquirers who acquire the skills necessary to conduct inquiry and research - Knowledgeable who explore concepts, ideas and issues - Principled who act with integrity and honesty, take responsibility for their own actions - Open-minded who are accustomed to seeking and evaluating a range of points of view - Risk takers who are brave and articulate in defending their beliefs examination level.
-The good practices are expected to be introduced, modelled and used throughout the school.
+- Inquirers who acquire the skills necessary to conduct inquiry and research - Knowledgeable who explore concepts, ideas and issues - Principled who act with integrity and honesty, take responsibility for their own actions - Open-minded who are accustomed to seeking and evaluating a range of points of view - Risk takers who are brave and articulate in defending their beliefs

-These qualities when applied to learning and student work will establish skills and behaviour which support good practices to be found in the classroom, used for homework and continued to
+These qualities when applied to learning and student work will establish skills and behavior which support good practices to be found in the classroom, used for homework and continued to examination level.
+The good practices are expected to be introduced, modeled and used throughout the school.